909 Madison Avenue, New York

 The picture has exited the frame, the statue has descended from the plinth.
 Since then, my work—that is, the aesthetic act—has begun to melt into the spaces of life itself.

-Lévy Gorvy is pleased to announce a major exhibition of works by the renowned Italian artist Michelangelo Pistoletto.
-The first US presentation in a decade to feature multiple installations by Pistoletto, it will take visitors on a journey through one of the most influential and enduring artistic practices to unfold from the postwar period to the present.
+Lévy Gorvy is pleased to announce the extension of Porte Uffizi, part of a major exhibition of works by the renowned Italian artist Michelangelo Pistoletto.
 Lévy Gorvy’s exhibition will resonate with the themes that have animated Pistoletto’s body of work for over six decades: perception, time, history, tradition, and the relationship between art, artist, and viewer.

-The exhibition’s top floor will be entirely occupied by Porte Uffizi (1994–2020)—a unique, newly realized version of a seminal installation by Pistoletto, comprised of an open-timber architectural structure of subdivided chambers, each labeled with a single word such as Economy, Science, and Spirituality.
+Porte Uffizi (1994–2020)—occupying the entirety of Lévy Gorvy’s top floor—is a unique, newly realized version of a seminal installation by Pistoletto, comprised of an open-timber architectural structure of subdivided chambers, each labeled with a single word such as Economy, Science, and Spirituality.
 Major works by Pistoletto will be installed within each chamber, illustrating Pistoletto’s belief that art should unite with other aspects of society.

 If contemporary art led the artist to the greatest freedom, it also led him to the greatest responsibility. —Michelangelo Pistoletto